boyinsea/ErosWeb/documentation.md

 * [EROSLINK SERIAL CABLE](https://erostek.com/collections/wiring/products/eroslink-serial-cable)

 #### Getting an RS-232 Serial Port
-RS-232 hardware is relatively rare on modern computers, so a USB-to-serial adapter can be useful.
+RS-232 hardware is relatively rare on modern computers so a USB-to-serial adapter can be useful.
 [Amazon has a wide selection](https://www.amazon.com/s?k=rs232+to+usb&i=electronics); be sure to choose a product that is compatible with your operating system.

 The following two products have been tested and are known to work with ErosWeb running on a MacBook Pro with MacOS Catalina.
 The TRENDnet device has also been tested on PCs running Windows 10:

 * [Cable Matters USB C to Serial Adapter Cable](https://www.amazon.com/gp/product/B075GV6VL1/).
 This fits directly into the "Thunderbolt 3" ports on the MacBook.
 * [TRENDnet USB to Serial 9-Pin Converter Cable](https://www.amazon.com/gp/product/B0007T27H8/).
 This uses a standard USB 1.1 connector.

-Once the serial port hardware is installed and working according to the manufacturer's instructions (and drivers),  you will have a male "DB9" serial port attached to your computer.
-It should automatically become available to Google Chrome or Edge and thus to ErosWeb.
+Once the serial port hardware is installed and working according to the manufacturer's instructions (and drivers), it should automatically become available to Google Chrome or Edge and thus to ErosWeb.
+You then will have a male "DB9" serial port attached to your computer, ready to connect to the serial cable going into the ET-312.

 ### E-Stim Audio